Negotiation

 Use this negotiation sequence:

 3. 3.
-Label the emotion or concern.
+Label the pressure or concern you hear.

-4. 4.
+5. 5.
 Ask a calibrated question about implementation.

 Original Value: When This Book Is Most Useful